LIVE

 Best Gun Stores in Arizona

-Quick Answer: The best gun stores in Arizona in 2026 are independent retail shops with verified physical locations, real inventory on the shelf, and active Google review histories — not the kitchen-table FFLs that make up most of the federal license database.
-Look for shops with 4.5-star or higher ratings and at least 100 reviews, and confirm before you drive that they actually sell the firearm category you want (handgun, AR-15, shotgun, hunting rifle).
+Quick Answer: The best gun stores in Arizona in 2026 are independent retail shops with verified physical locations, real inventory on the shelf, and active Google review histories, not the kitchen-table FFLs that make up most of the federal license database.
+Look for shops with 4.5-star or higher ratings and at least 100 reviews, and confirm before you drive that they actually sell the firearm category you want, whether that is a handgun, an AR-15, a shotgun, or a hunting rifle.

-Arizona is a constitutional carry state (constitutional carry since 2010), so walk-in firearm purchases are straightforward for any resident over 21 (18 for long guns) who can pass a NICS background check.
+Arizona has been a constitutional carry state since 2010, so walk-in firearm purchases are straightforward for any resident 21 or older, or 18 for long guns, who can pass a NICS background check.
 Bring a valid driver’s license, complete the ATF Form 4473 at the FFL, and you can typically walk out with the gun the same day.
-Out-of-state buyers can purchase long guns from a Arizona FFL but must take handgun delivery through their home-state FFL.
+Out-of-state buyers can purchase long guns from an Arizona FFL but must take handgun delivery through their home-state FFL.

-The biggest mistake Arizona gun store buyers make is driving to a kitchen-table FFL listed on the ATF dealer database expecting a real retail experience.
+The biggest mistake Arizona gun buyers make is driving to a kitchen-table FFL listed on the ATF dealer database expecting a real retail experience.
 Plenty of Arizona FFL licenses belong to gunsmiths working out of garages, pawn shops with two pistols on the shelf, or transfer-only operations with no inventory.
-The list below features verified retail shops with physical storefronts and meaningful stock — sorted by Google rating and customer review volume.
+The list below sticks to verified retail shops with physical storefronts and meaningful stock, sorted by Google rating and customer review volume.

-Looking for a reliable gun store in Arizona?
-We have curated the top-rated firearms dealers across the state, from the Phoenix metro and Tucson to Prescott, Flagstaff, and the border region.
-Browse ratings, hours, and contact details for over 1,200 licensed dealers below.
+Need a gun store in Arizona you can actually trust?
+I have pulled the top-rated firearms dealers across the state, from the Phoenix metro and Tucson out to Prescott, Flagstaff, Yuma, and the border country.
+Browse ratings, hours, and contact details for verified dealers below, then keep reading for region-by-region picks, gun law basics, hunting notes, and the free desert shooting that makes this state special.

 1. Sport Dawg Tactical